 Living on the Edge of Empire faculty include leading scholars with extensive experience in working with K-12 educators.
-PVMA’s Raid on Deerfield: The Many Stories of 1704, (1704.deerfield.history.museum) has received widespread acclaim and awards for its approach to conveying multiple perspectives of a contested historical event.
-The Living on the Edge of Empire director and scholars were instrumental in creating these sites; Workshop scholars will benefit from PVMA staff’s considerable expertise in colonial history and lifeways in a museum setting as they lead additional sessions, integrate material resources including a variety of primary sources into K-12 instruction, and assist NEH scholar teams in developing their lessons.
+PVMA’s Raid on Deerfield: The Many Stories of 1704 has received widespread acclaim and awards for its approach to conveying multiple perspectives of a contested historical event.
+The Living on the Edge of Empire director and scholars were instrumental in creating this site.
+Workshop scholars will benefit from PVMA staff’s considerable expertise in colonial history and lifeways in a museum setting as they lead additional sessions, integrate material resources including a variety of primary sources into K-12 instruction, and assist scholar teams in developing their lessons.

 “The visiting faculty was excellent – very knowledgeable and approachable”

-Lynne Manring will present small-group sessions, first-person narratives, and will lead the lesson creation strand of the workshop.
+Lynne Manring will present small-group sessions, a first-person narrative, and will lead the lesson creation strand of the workshop.
 Lynne is a Deerfield Teachers’ Center historian and the Project Director for this program.
-She was a member of the team who created PVMA’s award-winning Raid on Deerfield: The Many Stories of 1704
+She was a member of the team who created PVMA’s award-winning Raid on Deerfield: The Many Stories of 1704 website.

-Professor Kevin Sweeney (Amherst College) is the co-author of Captors and Captives: The 1704 French and Indian Raid on Deerfield.
+Professor Evan Haefeli (Texas A & M University) is the co-author of Captors and Captives: The 1704 French and Indian Raid on Deerfield.
 He is the foremost authority on interpreting the Raid on Deerfield and the colonial frontier in their global and colonial context.
-He will be presenting on both the Raid and its context in the struggle for domination of North America and on the Native, English and French peoples which were involved. https://www.amherst.edu/people/facstaff/kmsweeney
+He will be presenting on both the raid and its context in the struggle for domination of North America and on the Indigenous, English, and French peoples who were involved. http://https://history.tamu.edu/haefeli-3

-Professor Joanne Melish (University of Kentucky) is recognized as a leading authority on slavery and early African American experience in New England.
+Professor Joanne Melish (University of Kentucky Emerita) is recognized as a leading authority on slavery and early African American experience in New England.
+She is the author of Disowning Slavery: Gradual Emancipation and ‘Race” in New England, 1780-1860.
 She has received several awards, among them a National Endowment for the Humanities Fellowship, and has reviewed numerous books by colleagues in her field.
 Professor Melish is actively involved in public history and education, and to that end has served as a consultant historian to the Brown University Steering Committee on Slavery and Justice and to the Rhode Island Council for the Humanities.
-She has also been a presenter and scholar at many conferences for educators and museum-goers throughout New England. http://www.choices.edu/resources/scholars_Melish.php
+She has also been a presenter and scholar at many conferences for educators and museum goers throughout New England.